ColleagueRiley/RSGL/README.md

   You can also compile RSGL by hand.

 ### compiling by hand
-1) `cp RSGL.h RSGL.c`.
-2) Compile the library into an object file by running `gcc -c RSGL.c -fPIC`.
+1) Compile the library into an object file by running `gcc -x c -c RSGL.h -fPIC`.
-3) After you compile the library into an object file, you can also turn the object file into a static or shared library.
+2) After you compile the library into an object file, you can also turn the object file into a static or shared library.
-4) To compile statically run `ar rcs RSGL.a RSGL.o`
+3) To compile statically run `ar rcs RSGL.a RSGL.o`
-5) To compile RSGL into a shared library, run `gcc -shared RSGL.o <system libs>`
+4) To compile RSGL into a shared library, run `gcc -shared RSGL.o <system libs>`
 ```
   windows:
-    gcc -shared RSGL.o  -lshell32 -lgdi32 -o RSGL.dll
+    gcc -shared RSGL.o  -lshell32 -lgdi32 -lwinmm -o RSGL.dll
   linux:
-    gcc -shared RSGL.o -lX11 -lXcursor -o RSGL.so
+    gcc -shared RSGL.o -lX11 -lXcursor -lXrandr -o RSGL.so
   macos:
     gcc -shared RSGL.o -framework Foundation -framework AppKit -framework CoreVideo
 ```